Joint mobilization

 You can describe your problem in detail and ask a question to the doctor.
 He will answer you and help you find a solution

-Find a SpecialistCandidate of Medical Sciences.
+Смотреть всех врачейCandidate of Medical Sciences.
 Orthopedic Trauma Physician, Chiropractor, Sports Medicine Physician, Physical Therapist.
-Head of the Rehabilitation and Restorative Medicine Department.
+Head of physiotherapy and rehabilitation medicine department

 Physical therapy instructor